Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Snapshot.md

 !!! info "Reloaded3 loadouts use a single snapshot for quick loading and fault tolerance."

-A snapshot contains the current state of all loadout data, allowing for fast loading and efficient updates.
+A snapshot contains the current state of the parser containing the [Unpacked Loadout Data][unpacked], allowing for fast loading and efficient updates.

 ## Snapshot Contents (Schema)